Beyond Pessimism: Offline Learning in KL-regularized Games: Abstract

 \section{Abstract}

-We study offline learning in KL-regularized two-player zero-sum games, where policies are optimized under a KL constraint to a fixed reference policy.
+We study offline learning in KL-regularized two-player zero-sum games, where policies are optimized with respect to a fixed reference policy through KL regularization.
 Prior work relies on pessimistic value estimation to handle distribution shift, yielding only $\widetilde{\mathcal{O}}(1/\sqrt n)$ statistical rates.
 We develop a new pessimism-free algorithm and analytical framework for KL-regularized games, built on the smoothness of KL-regularized best responses and a stability property of the Nash equilibrium induced by skew symmetry.
-This yields the first $\widetilde{\mathcal{O}}(1/n)$ sample complexity bound for offline learning in KL-regularized zero-sum games, achieved entirely without pessimism.
-We further propose an efficient self-play policy optimization algorithm and prove that, with a number of iterations linear in the sample size, it achieves the same fast $\widetilde{\mathcal{O}}(1/n)$ statistical rate as the minimax estimator.
+This yields, to our knowledge, the first pessimism-free offline learning guarantee for KL-regularized games, with a fast $\widetilde{\mathcal{O}}(1/n)$ sample complexity bound.
+We further propose an efficient self-play policy optimization algorithm that replaces exact equilibrium computation with iterative KL-regularized policy updates, and prove that its last iterate preserves the same pessimism-free statistical guarantee up to a controlled optimization error.